AceGK/imperial-archive/README.md

 - **Favorites & Wishlists** - Save books you want to read
 - **User Reviews & Ratings** - Share your thoughts on books with the community
 - **Real-time Database** - Powered by [Convex](https://www.convex.dev/) for instant synchronization
+- **Missing or Incomplete Book Data** - Ongoing manual curation to fill catalog gaps, with potential community submissions in the future

 ## ❓ Why